hardlyardi/b226/README.md

 ## Entities

 Entities represent containers for data in a game.
-Your game might have entities which look like characters, map objects, projectiles, particles, etc. To give life to this entity, you'll need to add Components.
+Your game might have entities which look like characters, map objects, projectiles, particles, etc. At the simplest level, an entity is a unique identifier capable of containing data.
+To give life to an entity, you'll need to add Components.
 For now, I'll use the built-in component `b2.Name` as an example.

 ```luau